michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 | Euro | 0.817788 |
 | Hong Kong Dollar | 7.753623 |

-### Resident received more than $100,000 from nonresident to file [Form 3520](https://www.irs.gov/pub/irs-pdf/f3520.pdf)
+### _Resident_ received more than $100,000 from _nonresident_ to file [Form 3520](https://www.irs.gov/pub/irs-pdf/f3520.pdf)

-- A list of dates and amounts of gifts.
+You do not pay tax, but need to report.
+You need to provide list of dates and amounts of gifts.
 Example:

 | Date | Description | Amount |
 | --- | --- | ---: |